ashutoshmjain/gita/src/bhagvadGitaLanding.md

 In the beginning there was `Om` - vibrations of the underlying field.
 Spoken language originated from this source.
 As if like a river, it filled up an ocean of words.
 Humans quickly developed exceptional conversations, but everyone had to individually remember the contextual history - and of course, the survival skills!

 > Then we discovered scribing!
-Given the difficulties of early days, only pertinent information concerning most people made it to the written form.
+Given the difficulties of early days, only most precious information made it to the written form.
 The word "scripture" points to something important enough for everyone, and worthy of writing down.

 Written text, thus,  became the collective memory.
 In Sanskrit, collective memory is deemed  `Smriti`.